vsang181/Get-Good-at-Python/Network Scripting/Write a client program with Python — Part II/Interactive Sockets.md

 # Interactive Sockets

-Sometimes we may want to establish a connection with a server and then send it data based on the information it provides us.
-To do this, we can create an Interactive Socket with the `telnetlib` library.
-Let us begin with our original script and import `telnetlib`.
+In many situations, we may want to establish a connection to a server and then continue communicating with it based on what the server sends back to us.
+Rather than connecting, receiving a single message, and closing the connection, we can maintain an interactive session.
+To achieve this behaviour, we can use Python’s `telnetlib` module, which provides an implementation of the Telnet protocol and includes built-in functionality for interactive communication.

+Let us begin by reviewing our original client script and preparing it for modification.
 ```
 ~ % cat basic_client.py
 #!/usr/bin/python3